leesk212/outofthebox.site/_posts/2021-3-08-[paper]Why TLS is better without STARTTLS(NOSTARTTLS).md

 * However, this is not the case when connecting from a MUA to an MSP.

 # Construction of Test Cases
+* Our goal aims to find commands or responses a MitM could use against an active SMTP, POP3, IMAP session to obtain sensitive data, or to introduce meaningful changes to a client.
+*